hook-lang/hook/README.md

 * C-like syntax
 * Value-captured closure

-**Warning**: Hook is still in its early stages of development and is not production ready.
+**Warning**: Hook is still in its early stages of development and is not production-ready.

 ## Installing